 Barry Berger, JD – Temple University

 Barry Berger is a regulatory affairs professor at the Temple University School of Pharmacy.
-He teaches courses on food and drug law, advanced topics in food and drug law, and drug development.
+He teaches or has taught courses on food and drug law, advanced topics in food and drug law, and drug development.
 Before going into academia, he spent 30 years working at pharmaceutical and biotech companies of all sizes.
 He held senior positions related to regulatory law, employment law, and corporate compliance at GlaxoSmithKline, Aventis(RPR), Praxis Biologics, Bausch & Lomb, and Schering-Plough.

 University of Southern California

-The Department of Regulatory and Quality Sciences is located within the USC School of Pharmacy.
+The Department of Regulatory and Quality Sciences is in the USC School of Pharmacy.
 While the department was only formed in 2017, it was built upon the School of Pharmacy’s long-standing reputation for excellent regulatory science education, which began in 1999.
-The department provides master’s programs in regulatory science, the management of drug development, medical product quality, and regulatory management, as well as six graduate certificates in various regulatory affairs fields.
+The department provides master’s programs in regulatory science, the management of drug development, medical product quality, and regulatory management, as well as several graduate certificates in various regulatory affairs fields.
 In 2008, the school began offering the country’s first professional doctorate in regulatory science.

-Michael Jamieson, DRSc – University of Southern California
+Susan Bain, DRSc – University of Southern California

 Eunjoo Pacifici, PhD, PharmD – University of Southern California

 Dr. Eunjoo Pacifici is the chair & associate professor of the Department of Regulatory and Quality Sciences at the USC School of Pharmacy.
 She teaches or has taught courses on medical product regulation, international approaches to medical product regulation, the globalization of the biomedical industry, and writing regulatory submissions.